asayler/aisforairship/content/posts/2024_spring_power_outage/index.md

 +++

-On the afternoon of Saturday, April 6th, 2024, at 12:51 PM, I (and a good chunk of Boulder's other resident) received the following email from Xcel, our local power company:
+On the afternoon of Saturday, April 6th, 2024, at 12:51 PM, I (and a good chunk of Boulder's other residents) received the following email from Xcel, our local power company:

 > ## Public Safety Power Outages Planned for Your Area